sensu/sensu-docs/content/sensu-core/1.8/reference/checks.md

 source       |
 -------------|------
-description  | The check source, used to create a [JIT Sensu client][32] for an external resource (e.g. a network switch). required     | false type         | String validated    | `/^[\w\.-]+$/`
+description  | The check source, used to create a [proxy client][32] for an external resource (e.g. a network switch). required     | false type         | String validated    | `/^[\w\.-]+$/`